 The YWCA Crisis Service strives to provide free and confidential services to victims of domestic and sexual violence and stalking, regardless of gender, age, health status (including HIV positive) physical, mental or emotional ability, sexual orientation, sexual identity/expression, socio-economic status, race, national origin, immigration status or religious or political affiliation.
 This infers a thoughtful plan for outreach to diverse communities, i.e. outreach is service to which all prospective clients have a right.

-o Level One Report concerns about services directly to the Crisis Service Staff person or supervisor.
+o Level One Report concerns about services directly to the Crisis Service Staff person.

 o Level Two In writing, direct concerns about services to the Director of Programs, Katie Schelzel.

-o Level Three In writing, direct concerns about services to the Executive Director, Monica Zulauf.
+o Level Three In writing, direct concerns about services to the President/CEO, Monica Zulauf.